nagypeter/learning-library/developer-library/multicloud/helidon-verrazzano/setup-oke-ocishell/setup-oke-ocishell.md

     ![Network Resource](images/7.png)

     > Then, the new cluster is shown on the *Cluster Details* page.
-When the master nodes are created, the new cluster gains a status of *Active* (it takes about 7 minutes).Then, you may continue your labs.
+When the master nodes are created, the new cluster gains a status of *Active* (it takes about 7 minutes).
+Till the cluster is ready/active please continue the next Helidon application development lab.

     ![cluster1](images/8.png)

     ![cluster1](images/9.png)

-Till the cluster is ready/active please continue the next Helidon application development lab.

 ## Acknowledgements